Mordechai Oren: Biography

 Mordechai Oren was born in 1905 in the Galician town Podhajce of Austro-Hungary (now in Ukraine) and was one of the founders of the Hashomer Hatzair youth movement.
-He emigrated to BritishPalestine in 1929 and joined Hashomer Hatzair settlers in Ness Ziona, where he was involved in a dispute with Mapai activists.
+He emigrated to Mandatory Palestine in 1929 and joined Hashomer Hatzair settlers in Ness Ziona, where he was involved in a dispute with Mapai activists.
 In 1934 he settled in Kibbutz Mizra and was elected in 1938 to the kibbutz's management.
 By the end of the year he was sent on a mission to London and Paris by Kibbutz Artzi Hashomer Hatzair.
 In 1940 he went to Geneva on a mission for the Halutz (pioneer) movement to establish the world headquarters there instead of the Warsaw headquarters which ceased to operate due to the Nazi occupation of Poland.
 In September 1944 he was elected to the Jewish National Council by Hazit Hasmol (the Left Front).
 In 1948 was one of the founders of Mapam and represented the party in the Histadrut.